Frequently Asked Questions

 Take Further Control Over Your Cloud Costs

 The AWS cloud can be extremely cost-effective as long as you have the right tools in place.
-Try N2WS Backup & Recovery (CPM) for FREE in order to automate your backup and recovery for EC2 instances, EBS volumes, RDS, Redshift, and Aurora clusters.
+Try N2WS Backup & Recovery (N2W) for FREE in order to automate your backup and recovery for EC2 instances, EBS volumes, RDS, Redshift, and Aurora clusters.
 By extending and enhancing native Amazon snapshots, N2WS offers the most efficient backup available.